retreaver/core-api-docs/source/index.html.md

 }
 ```

-Returns the company matching our internal ID.
+Returns the Company matching our internal ID.

 ### HTTP Request